 Architectural Overview of Adaptive Control Behavior

-This topic provides an overview of the architecture of adaptive control behavior in ASP.NET.
-This architecture enables you to extend control rendering to accommodate many different types of browsers, including those on mobile devices.
+This topic provides an overview of the adaptive control behavior architecture of ASP.NET.
+This archtecture enables you to extend control rendering to accommodate many different types of browsers, including those on mobile devices.

 Adaptive control behavior is control behavior that is customized for target devices.
 ASP.NET provides an adaptive architecture that allows key life cycle stages of a control to be intercepted and substituted with custom behavior.
 By default, the ASP.NET page framework maps a single instance of an adapter to each control for each request.
 In most cases, this default mapping is flexible enough to meet most developer needs.
 In specialized cases, a custom adapter can be derived and mapped to a control to meet additional requirements for control behavior on a given device or family of devices.

 A common example of adaptive control behavior is adaptive rendering where an ASP.NET Web page is rendered specific to the browser or markup.
 This is especially useful for writing applications that support browsers that use different markup languages.
 There are several ways that you can control the adaptive rendering of a Web page in ASP.NET—from specifying the default XHTML rendering of your application to providing a custom ControlAdapter object.
 Providing a custom ControlAdapter object is an advanced task and is not required in most user scenarios.